-Why You Need an SSL Certificate for Google Search Traffic
+Why You Need SSL Certificates for Google Search Traffic

 What is an SSL Certificate?

 SSL stands for Secure Socket Layer.
-Ever since Netscape created the first certificate back in 1994, millions of sites around the world have relied upon this technology to protect their visitors and themselves from attacks.
+Ever since Netscape created the first certificate back in 1994, millions of sites around the world have relied upon this technology to protect their visitors and themselves.

-The protocol is so secure that most e-commerce companies added SSL Certificates decades ago.
+In fact, most e-commercecompanies added SSL Certificates decades ago.
 It is traditional brick & mortar and service companies who often do not use this technology.
-Since they don’t collect sensitive data on their websites, they don’t see the immediate value in the certificate.
+Since they don’t collect data on their website, they don’t see the immediate value in the certificate.

 However, an SSL Certificate encrypts data that passes between the browser and the web server to ensure all the information is safe.

-For the certificate to work, a website needs the certificate to read the cryptographic key.
+For it to work, a website needs the certificate to read the cryptographic key.
 Once secure, it is almost impossible for hackers to access the data.

 As of July 1st, 2018 all websites now need to have an SSL certificate.
-Otherwise, Google could reduce a site’s rankings, traffic, and reputation.
-They will not only depecrate results but also notify users who visit that the website is not secure through Google Chrome.
+Otherwise, Google could reduce a site’s rankings, traffic, and reputation by notifying users the site is not fully secure.

-Since 50% of users rely on Chrome for browsing, this is a big hit to many websites who do not comply with the updates.
+Since 50% of all users rely on Chrome for browsing, this can hurt many websites who do not comply with the updates.
 Not only will these users leave the website, but the higher bounce rates & lower time on site could result in fewer clicks & sales.

-Furthermore, if you use Google Analytics, the search engine might use the higher bounce rate and lower time on site to reduce your search traffic even more.
-Google not only looks at user intent when typing in keywords but also how they behave on your website.
+Furthermore, if you use Google Analytics, the search engine might use the higher bounce rate and lower time on site to reduce your search traffic.
+Google not only looks at user intentwhen typing in keywords but also how they behave on your website.
 The more bounces and shorter visits to your website, the less they want to refer future visitors to your site.
 It is a death spiral that makes it harder to recover traffic.

 What should you do to ensure your site is secure?